 "Everyone in your life is a version of themselves that you've created."

 Thus says "Bashar," channeled by Darryl Anka.
-(Thank you to Mary C for that quote from THIS CLIP.)
+(That quote from THIS CLIP.)

 This is similar in its import to a quote from Dr. Ihaleakala Hew Len, the practitioner of the Hawaiian healing art, Ho'oponopono, on how he healed people without interacting with them at all physically: